-North County Labor Connection (NCLC) is a neutral location where laborers can connect with employers for daily, temporary, or permanent job needs.
+Interfaith’s Carlsbad Service Center, formerly Carlsbad Hiring Hall, is a neutral location where day laborers can connect with employers for daily, temporary, or permanent job needs.
+Employers may be individuals, residents, or businesses within the local north San Diego County community.
 Job connections are available Monday - Saturday and typically include home improvement projects, painting, moving, yard work, construction cleanup, and more.
 Skilled labor, such as masonry and tile work, is also available with requests made in advance.

 Lisa came to Interfaith in need of a place to recover after she found herself in the hospital with a broken hip, a result of her alcohol addiction.
 After her recovery, Lisa transitioned into Interfaith's Behavioral Health & Recovery Program, where she lived for a year and began practicing something that surprised her: art therapy.
 Today, Lisa is sober, lives in her own home in Encinitas and volunteers with Interfaith, teaching arts & crafts to veterans currently enrolled in the Recuperative Care Program.
 "Interfaith saved my life, no doubt about it.
 I wouldn't have lasted long on the streets; they gave me a home and my sobriety."